observablehq/create/README.md

 # @observablehq/create

-[!WARNING]
+> [!WARNING]
-The install instructions are speculative and not yet tested
+> The install instructions are speculative and not yet tested

-<warn>The install instructions are speculative and not yet tested</warn>

 This tool provides an easy way to setup a [Obserable Porject](https://cli.observablehq.com/).
 To use: